alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-The next function is going to calculate (predict) the polarity for
-each comment.
-Plus, if we input the dependent variable (y) too, it
-gives us the accuracy of the predictions.
+The next function is going to calculate (predict) the polarity for each comment.
+Plus, if we input the dependent variable (y), it gives us the accuracy of the predictions as well.

 ``` r
 VectorSpacePredictor = function(x, y =NA, centers){